qmk/hacktoberfest_2019/readme.md

 This give-away is totally separate from DigitalOcean and DEV - you'll need to qualify and fill out the form for each give-away.
 Please note they have different qualifications.

+### When will I get the shirt?

+We'll be validating all of the entries in early November, then ordering the shirts, and shipping them out in November/December - when filling out the form, please account for this, and transit time based on your location.
+Shirts will be shipped from Indiana, USA.

 Hacktoberfest® is a registered trademark of DigitalOcean, and presented by DigitalOcean and DEV.
 This QMK-specific give-away is sponsored by QMK and the vendors listed above.